Ashex/pokemongo-map-docker/README.md

 ## Purpose:

 This will pull the latest code from the repository on start.
 Any restarts of the container will cause it to pull the latest changes.
-There are two images available for use:
+The following images available for use:

 * ashex/pokemongo-map:develop - Pulls the develop branch
 * ashex/pokemongo-map:master - Pulls from the master branch